The Best Australian Rules Betting Sites

 |Australian Rules Markets Available at Each Operator|

 It is no surprise to see more markets available for the Australian Football League than the other leagues.
-When the league first started in 2897, there were just eight teams, there are now 18 teams and is the most-watched and supported Aussie Rules league.
+When the league first started in 1897, there were just eight teams, there are now 18 teams and it’s the most-watched Aussie Rules league in the country.
 All of our recommended sites feature AFL matches; however 888sport deserve mention, except for the Central Highlands Football League, 888sport offered the most markets.

 Australia Rules Bonuses and Promotions